microsoft/live-share/docs/quickstart/share.md

 See [requiring guest approval](../reference/security.md#requiring-guest-approval) for details on how to turn this feature on.

-## 9. Collaborate!
+## 9. Collaborate

-That's it!
 Here are a few things to try out once a guest has joined you:

 1. Move around to different files in the project independently and make some edits
 1. Follow the guest and observe as they scroll, make edits, and navigate to different files